August Thyssen: Career

 After he had completed his studies at the RWTH Aachen University, University of Karlsruhe and a commercial school (Institut Supérieur du Commerce de l’État) at Antwerp he like his brother Joseph Thyssen joined the bank of his father Friedrich Thyssen.

 In 1867 Thyssen and several members of his family founded the iron works "Thyssen-Foussol & Co" in Duisburg.
 When this company was dissolved in 1870, he used the new capital to establish with his father the "Walzwerk Thyssen & Co" that would become the base of an industrial empire in the industrialized Mülheim an der Ruhr, where the high of iron and steel prizes contributed to the making of his fortune.
 Initially he managed different companies separately in a decentralized fashion, but eventually he united them through a holding company.
 The largest company of his was the coal mining company "Gewerkschaft Deutscher Kaiser" in Hamborn (now part of Duisburg) that he had acquired in 1891.

 He built the first 500-ton blast furnace in Germany, the first 100-ton Martin furnace, and the first large tube (iron pipe size) works.
 Together with Hugo Stinnes Thyssen was a cofounder of RWE.
 The Thyssen conglomerate became the nucleus of Vereinigte Stahlwerke AG, the biggest mining and steel cartel in the world, prior to World War II.
-Thyssen was refounded in 1953 and joined with KruppHoesch to become ThyssenKrupp AG in 1997.
+Thyssen was refounded in 1953 and joined with KruppHoesch to become ThyssenKrupp in 1997.

 Thyssen purchased most of Beeckerwerth, including Haus Knipp, in the early 20th century.
 He was the first in his family to start acquiring a collection of works of art, including six pieces by his friend sculptor Auguste Rodin.
 Thyssen's firm was a vertically integrated company, controlling all aspects of the steelmaking process.
 He owned his own fleet of ships, a network of docks and a railroad.
 Although he was one of the richest men in Germany, to the day he died his ethos was "If I rest, I rust."
 He lived a simple life; he ran his empire from a dingy office in Mülheim, drove an old car, wore off-the-peg suits, and was known to drink and eat with his workers.
 He was also an ardent republican.